The Amazing Race 8: Reception

-Critical response

-Fans, critics, and racers were negative over the format changes implemented in this edition of The Amazing Race.
-The main issues were the lack of international travel and watered-down challenges tailored to families, and the expanded cast also made it more difficult to develop individual story lines.
+Feedback from fans, critics, and racers was negative over the format changes implemented in this edition of The Amazing Race, including the lack of international travel, watered-down challenges tailored to families, and the expanded cast which also made it more difficult to develop individual story lines.
 Dalton Ross of Entertainment Weekly commented that "Half the fun of The Amazing Race has always been watching the inter- and intra-couple bickering that goes with being chronically late and lost in a foreign land.
 Seeing parents yell at their children in exotic New Jersey?
 Not so fun".
 Robert Bianco of USA Today shared similar opinions, adding that "the idea of being trapped in the back seat for a forced cross-country family drive comes closer to a nightmare relived than a dream come true."
 Linda Holmes of Television Without Pity called the decision to have 40 contestants "baffling" and was disappointed with the tasks and locations on this season.
 Scott Pierce of Deseret News wrote "this 'Family Edition' of 'Amazing Race' is by far my least favorite.
 None of the families really seemed worth rooting for and the competition has been watered down to something less than scintillating to accommodate the family element."

 In 2016, this season was ranked last out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.
 Conversely in 2021, Val Barone of TheThings ranked the Family Edition as the show's 10th best season.
-Racers were also disappointed that they did not have a chance to travel to more exotic locations; in one episode Marion Paolo commented "What are we going to Phoenix, Arizona for?
-I want to go to New Zealand!" – a statement that also summed up the general opinion of the season.

-In hindsight, the production team has admitted that the concept of a Family Edition "looked good on paper" but failed in execution, since child racers limited foreign travel for that season.
-Producers Bertram van Munster and Jonathan Littman doubt that the family format will be revived in the future.
+Racers were also disappointed that they did not have a chance to travel to more exotic locations; in episode 7, Marion Paolo commented "What are we going to Phoenix, Arizona for?
+I want to go to New Zealand!"
+Producers have admitted in hindsight that the concept of a Family Edition "looked good on paper," but failed in execution, since child racers limited foreign travel for that season.
+Producers Bertram van Munster and Jonathan Littman stated in 2015 that the family format was unlikely to be revived in the future.